chapmanbe/6018_2017/README.md

     1.  **Application:**
         1. Using Python collections to represent laboratory test data
         1. Using sets to analyze biomedical texts
+        1. Counting kmers
         1. Dictionaries and ICD-9 codes (MIMIC2)

 1.  **Functions in Mathematics and Computing**
     1.  **Principles**
         1. Mathematical description of functions
         1. Mutable and immutable function arguments
         1. Functions as arguments to functions
         1. Functions for code-reuse
+        1. Recursion
+        1. Exceptions
     1.  **Application**
         1. Writing functions to find prime numbers
+        1. Computing greatest common denominators
+        1. Identifying kmers

 1. **Advanced Code Blocks in Python**
     1.  **Principles**
-        1. Exceptions
-        1. Iteration
         1. Modules
         1. Packages

 1. **Calculus and numeric approximations of derivatives**
     1.  **Principles**
         1. Meaning of derivatives